eduvpn/documentation/app/windows/README.md

 # Introduction
-Some information (such as the motives behind these apps and their benefits) are already outlined in the Android functional requirements.
-As of such they will not be repeated here.
+Some information (such as the motives behind these apps and their benefits) are already outlined in the Android functional requirements, as of such they will not be repeated here.
 This document will consist of:

 * Functional requirements
 * Application flow